The Museum is reopening on Sunday 5th April 2026 - Easter Sunday at 2.30pm

-The Museum is now open, every Saturday and Sunday afternoon, 2.30pm-4.30pm, until the end of October.
+We will be open every Saturday and Sunday afternoon, 2.30pm-4.30pm until the end of October

-The village museum at Champs Chapel has opened its doors for this season with a new exhibition commemorating the 80th anniversary of the end of WW2 being installed on May 2nd.
+The village museum at Champs Chapel will open its doors for this season with a second chance to see the remarkable exhibition commemorating the 80th anniversary of the end of WW2.

 We focus on the villagers who went overseas to fight and the people who stayed here and played their part in the war.
 As a taster imagine this…